 What should I do if I can’t log into web-based interface of my TP-Link device?

 Restart the TP-Link device.
-A simple restart by pushing the power off and on button will not bring any harm.
+A simple restart by pushing the power off and on the button will not bring any harm.

 Note: If there is no internet at all, or if you don’t mind losing all your configuration, please reset the device.
-Usually there is a reset button/hole on the TP-Link device, push it for a few seconds can factory reset it.
+Usually, there is a reset button/hole on the TP-Link device, push it for a few seconds can factory reset it.

 Simplify network topology by connecting only one end-device to the TP-Link device.
-DO NOT connect any other devices like modem or server because those may have impact on the running of web-based management server of the TP-Link or your end-device.
+DO NOT connect any other devices like modem or server because those may have an impact on the running of web-based management server of the TP-Link or your end-device.

 If it’s a wireless router, disconnect the modem from the router; if it’s a range extender, connect one end-device to it via wireless.

-If problem still exists,
+If a problem still exists,

 b.
-Check IP address and Default Gateway obtained on the end-device (click here).
+Check the IP address and Default Gateway obtained on the end-device (click here).
 Please write them down.
 Use the default gateway address to log in if you have changed the IP address of the TP-Link device.

 c.
 Disable firewall or anti-virus software.